cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 In DTLS 1.3, record sequence numbers are encrypted as specified in [RFC9147].

-For AEGIS-128L and AEGIS-256, the mask is generated using the AEGIS `Encrypt` function with:
+For AEGIS-128L and AEGIS-256, the mask is generated using the AEGIS `Stream` function with:

 - a 128-bit tag length
 - `sn_key`, as defined in Section 4.2.3 of [RFC9147]
 - `ciphertext[0..16]`: the first 16 bytes of the DTLS ciphertext
 - `nonce_len`: the AEGIS nonce length

-The mask is computed as follows:
+The 5-byte mask is computed as follows:

 ~~~
-mask = Encrypt("", "", sn_key, ZeroPad(ciphertext[0..16], nonce_len))
+mask = Stream(5, sn_key, ZeroPad(ciphertext[0..16], nonce_len))
 ~~~

 ## QUIC Header Protection